roboseb/pokemetrics/README.md

 -tierzoo attack animations
 -throw multiple pokeballs to show how many pokemon -add feet and inches
--use canvas and trim canvas to stack pokemon
--hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble -fix NaN in size display
+DONE-use canvas and trim canvas to stack pokemon -hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble -fix NaN in size display
 -fix height factor 0 issues?
 -transition man size up and down when showing large pokemon -fix wailord is too long
+-fix old pokemon art showing in new size
+-error modals
+-fix art with issues - skarmory, raikou, dialga, metagross, electivire, muk, onix -shadows under pokemon
+-wobble toggle
+-buttons that show specific pokemon, like the biggest or smallest -fix man not transitioning
+-app gets slower as you use it?

 --Credits--